 When white male privilege is threatened directly and white privilege is threatened indirectly the privileged have a tendency to lose their minds, consciously, or not.
 Especially those that are so invested in it.
 When you could call a grown man boy or rape your Black maid and have children with her and do everything in your power to deny Black people rights, that’s privilege.
 See Strom Thurmond.
 Now I know every white person in America doesn’t want to go back to the days of calling grown Black men boys or having a Black man hung because he whistled at a white woman, but there is a subset of white people, namely Trump supporters, that wants to know exactly where the line of demarcation is.
 Am I saying that that line is drawn where white people can get away with shit that Black people can’t.
 Yes and no, but mostly yes.

 There are two fundamental questions I ask myself every time I see video of the insurrection on 1/6 and they are, ‘What in the f*ck were they thinking, and did they really think that they could get away with this?’
 The answer to both of those questions is absolutely.
 Then you may ask yourself why?
 For one simple reason the white male has always gotten away with sh*t in America, it’s the American way.
 For some that axiom is starting to erode like the glaciers on the North Pole, for some it’s happening too quickly and for others it’s happening too slowly.
-What does any of this have to do with art of American racist hypocrisy.
+What does any of this have to do with art of American racist hypocrisy?

 I know you see it but just in case you don’t I’ll flesh it out a little bit.

-Of course there are many examples of White American racists getting away with straight up violence and terrorism, be it physical or psychological, and that American trope continues.
+Of course there are many examples of White American racists getting away with straight up violence and terrorism, be it physical or psychological, and that American “ritual” continues.
 However I think this picture captures the totality of my argument, and it’s not the charred body that is the most striking, it is the faces of those in the picture.
-The pride, the joy, the gleeful curiosity, the staunch indignation, on none of these faces is there any remorse.
+The pride, the joy, the gleeful curiosity, the staunch indignation, and on any of these faces is there any remorse.
 Now you can go to Black Past and read the wonderful contribution by Alonzo Smith, and some of you may argue about the details and circumstances.
 None of you can look at the picture above and argue against what I see on those faces, those are the same looks I saw on the faces of the insurrectionists on January 6th, 2021.
-White male racist believed then as they do now that they can take the law into their own hands, f*ck it they can take America into their own hands mold it, shape it, so they always feel comfortable, in their state of white authority.
+White male racist believed then as they do now that they can take the law into their own hands, f*ck it, they can take America into their own hands.
+Mold it, shape it, so they always feel comfortable, in their state of white authority.
 And guess what, nothing can be done about it.
 This is why the GOP is trying to deny 1/6 ever happened, or why Donald J. Trump will never be held accountable by the GOP.
 They are invested in the hypocrisy not for the simple fact that hypocrisy is at the foundation of America, hypocrisy has kept them with in the realm of power but more than that it has kept them from being held accountable.
 And there is nothing more powerful than never having to be held accountable.

-When Donald J. Trump was watching the insurrection as it unfolded into mass chaos, I’m sure he was watching it like I watched the twin towers fall in complete and utter awe.
+When Donald J. Trump was watching the insurrection as it unfolded into mass chaos, I’m sure he was watching it like I watched the twin towers fall, in complete and utter awe.
 However he wanted to see something more near and dear to his person.
 “White people getting away with it, and by default Trump himself would get away with it, declare Marshall Law and remain in power, isn’t that the American way.
 I don’t think Trump much like the insurrectionists, or his other followers thought it all the way through.
 The blue print was flawed but the architects are still at the drawing board.
 For the simple fact if and when Trump and the insurrectionists are held accountable the American game changes.
 The Mitch McConnell and Kevin McCarthy’s know this, that white racist hypocrisy is more important to them than governing, because symbols matter.
 At this point that’s all they have and one could argue that’s all he was, Donald J. Trump was/is the greatest symbol of white male racist hypocrisy and a true symbol can’t be held accountable.